johsteffens/beth/README.md

 Library bclos contains a closure framework useful for for functional programming and interpreter design.
 It is used by the Interpreter of the [Actinon Programming Language](https://github.com/johsteffens/actinon).

 ### badapt
-**Purpose: Adaptive Systems**
+**Purpose: Neural Networks**

-This library represents a newly designed generic infrastructure for machine-learning.
-It utilizes the meta-language [xoila](#xoila).
-High computationial efficiency is achieved by using the [bmath](#bmath) linar subsystem.
-With this this concept, specific popular feed-forward and recurrent networks have (so far) been implemented:
+This library was an early approach to a designed generic infrastructure for artificial neural network based machine-learning.
+With this this concept, I implemented specific some early generation of feed-forward and recurrent networks:

    * Multi Layer Perceptron (MLP)
    * 1 Dimensional Convolutional Neural Network.
 (1D-CNN)
    * Elman Recurrent Network (ERN)
    * Long-Short-Term Memory Recurrent Network (LSTM)

+I discontinued this library in favor of [bhpt](#bhpt)

 ### bhvm
 **Purpose: Holor Virtual Machine**

 A holor is a generic data type.
 It can be understood as generalization of a Tensor.
-This library implements a virtual machine where operands are holors.
+This library represents the mathematical groundwork for holor operations.
+As part of the library I designed a a virtual machine where operands are holors.
 A virtual machine is a generalization of a von Neumann architecture.
 It can run virtual machine code.
 Code for a HVM is compiled from a computational graph on holors.

+Most of it is written in the meta-language [xoila](#xoila).
+High computational efficiency is achieved by using the [bmath](#bmath) linar subsystem.

 [More details ...](lib/bhvm/README.md)

 ### bhpt
 **Purpose: Holor Based Adaptive System**

-Redesigned machine learning framework based on holors.
-This library eventually replaces badapt.
+Redesigned framework based on [bhvm](#bhvm).
+It is mostly implemented in the language [Xoila](#xoila).
+It can be  used to construct a machine learning system.

+*Note: To the best of my legal understanding, code in this repository does not represent an AI system in a regulatory sense.
+Towards a functional AI system there are additional developmental, network design and training stages required.
+If you intend to develop and/or employ an AI system, take regulatory efforts into consideration: For example: [EU AI Act](https://artificialintelligenceact.eu).*

 ### bmedia
 **Purpose: Audio and Video Interfaces**